 History and Philosophy of Science

-The History and Philosophy of Science Working Group is organized with the Greater Philadelphia Philosophy Consortium.
+The History and Philosophy of Science Working Group is co-organized with the Greater Philadelphia Philosophy Consortium.
 The group meets monthly to discuss a colleague’s work in progress or to discuss readings that are of particular interest to participants.
-Meetings are usually held at the Center from 6:00 to 7:30 on second Wednesdays.
+Meetings are usually held at the offices of the Consortium for History of Science, Technology and Medicine in Philadelphia from 6:15 to 7:45 on second Wednesdays.

 If you would like to join this working group please contact or .